Small Intestinal Bacterial Overgrowth: What to Know

 - Fatigue: The body’s energy reserves may be drained as it works to eliminate the dead bacteria.

-- Flu-like Symptoms: Some people report experiencing body aches, chills, or fatigue like the flu.
+- Flu-like Symptoms: Some people report experiencing body aches, chills, or fatigue similar to those associated with the flu.

-- Headaches: Toxin release can trigger headaches or migraines in some individuals.
+- Headaches: The release of toxins can trigger headaches or migraines in some individuals.

 - Mood Changes: Emotional fluctuations, anxiety, or irritability may occur during the die-off phase.